 Exit Strategies provides fair market value appraisals of closely-held corporations, Family Limited Partnerships (FLPs), partnerships and LLCs for gifts, estate tax, charitable donations, C to S Corp conversions and other tax purposes.
 We value fractional interests in operating companies, asset holding companies and family limited partnerships using appropriate discounts.

 The IRS requires that a qualified business appraisal be performed by a qualified appraiser.
 Exit Strategies’ qualified appraisers satisfy the IRS requirements, and are prepared to defend their work in the unlikely event of an audit.
 Our qualified appraisals comply with Revenue Ruling 59-60, USPAP and IRS valuation guidelines.
+Our valuation experts are knowledgeable about the most recent applicable tax court cases, legislation, and related revenue rulings.
 An independent valuation by a qualified appraiser is your best defense against an IRS challenge.

 A business appraisal is required to determine the value of a decedent’s interest in a closely held business.
 Generally, the estate tax return is due nine months after the date of death.
 Business owners who gift shares in their businesses must determine value as of the date of gift.
 Gift tax returns are generally due on April 15th following the year in which a gift is made.

-When business interests are donated to a Charitable Remainder Trust, a business valuation supports the charitable deduction by the donor taxpayer.
+When business interests are donated to a Charitable Remainder Trust or 501(c)(3) nonprofit organization, a business valuation supports the charitable deduction by the donor taxpayer.
 Overvaluation penalties can be substantial if the amount claimed for tax deduction exceeds the fair market value of the interest transferred.

 Accurate asset valuations are essential to estate planning and wealth preservation.
 For estates involving private businesses, a valuation is often the starting point for estate planning professionals as they consider various estate planning techniques to benefit the owner-taxpayer.

 Exit Strategies’ senior appraisers performs independent valuations to settle disputes over value.
-Our experts objectively apply appropriate valuation theory and methods within statutory guidelines, and within the emotionally charged and often difficult atmosphere of owner disputes.
-Our ability to consistently provide exceptional service in this arena real-world transaction experience, unlike most valuation experts.
+Our experts objectively apply appropriate valuation theory and methods within statutory guidelines, and within the emotional and often difficult atmosphere of owner disputes.
+Our ability to provide exceptional service in this arena is partly due to our real-world transaction experience, which most valuation experts don’t have.

 Disputes include buy-sell share price disagreements, oppressed shareholder suits, dissenter’s rights cases, involuntary dissolution proceedings, and marital dissolutions (equitable distribution).
-Often we are brought in well before any legal action is taken.
-In legal proceedings, we can participate from initial case evaluation, through mediation, arbitration and trial.
-We typically encourage parties to seek peaceful resolutions through mediation; and are often jointly retained by the disputing parties, to reach a settlement without going to arbitration or trial.
+Often we are brought in well before any legal action is taken, in collaborative processes and mediation; and are often jointly retained by the parties to help them reach agreement without going to arbitration or trial.
+In legal proceedings, we can participate from initial case evaluation through arbitration and trial.
 In some cases we are court appointed.

-In disputes, we usually serve as either (a) an independent business valuation expert providing oral expert witness testimony or written reports, or (b) a valuation consultant to an attorney and his/her client.
+In disputes, we usually serve as either (a) an independent business valuation expert providing oral expert witness testimony or written reports, or (b) a valuation consultant to an attorney and his or her client.
 As appraisers we bring expertise and impartiality to the dispute resolution process.
 We can also review valuation reports provided by other experts.
-As non-designated consultants we can assist in the development and execution of litigation strategy.
+As consultants we can assist in the development and execution of litigation strategy.